newtonjain/ionic-ts-blank/README.md

 |
 ├── resources/                         * Images for splash screens and icons
 |
+├── typings/                           * Contains all typings for this project
+|
 ├── www/                               * Folder that is copied over to platforms www directory │   │
 │   ├── js/                            * Contains transpiled JS files from TS files